ente-io/ente/auth/README.md

     otpauth://totp/provider.com:you@email.com?secret=YOUR_SECRET
     ```

-You can export the codes you have added to ente, to either an **encrypted** or
+You can export the codes you have added to Ente, to either an **encrypted** or
 plain text file.
 The encrypted backups can be accessed through the app, as well
 as a standalone CLI tool.
 [Read
 more](migration-guides/encrypted_export.md#how-to-use-the-exported-data).